-No employees were terminated in the audit year.
+There were no terminated employees during the audit year.

 - C. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A, obtain cybersecurity training documentation from management, and observe that the documentation demonstrates that the following employees/officials with access to the agency's information technology assets have completed cybersecurity training as required by R.S.
-42.1267.
-The requirements are as follows. - 1.
-Hired before June 9.
-2020 completed the training; and - 2.
+42:1267.
+The requirements are as follows: - 1.
+Hired before June 9, 2020 completed the training; and - 2.
 Hired on or after June 9, 2020 completed the training within 30 days of initial service or employment.